nicklotz/dockerconcepts/public/04-docker-networking.md

 curl http://localhost:8080
 ```

-> **Container linking** is a direct connection between two containers that may not be on the same network.
-We see this often when performing "lift and shifts" of legacy applications.
+> **Container linking** is a legacy feature that creates a direct connection between two containers.
+It's commonly seen in older applications but is deprecated in favor of user-defined networks with DNS resolution.

 3. Test container linking.
 ```